truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 #### Viewing and analyzing logs

-You can access activity logs directly in the Compute engines interface, or you can use Cloud Logging to veiw logs.
+You can access activity logs directly in the Compute engines interface, or you can use Cloud Logging to view logs.

 Just filter for any GCE instances, or the one you want to check.